Karma-Tech-Consulting/full-cirriculum/README.md

 # full-cirriculum

-In Projects, the Assignment is the README.md file, and Q & A assets are the other files included in the github repository.
-First one is basically modify the PHP loop and also work with git against a real-world problem (part 2 of assignment #1 above is to add bootstrap to create 3x3 grid of images and headers).
+Do Assignments, that is the README.md file, as you do the classes bulleted after it is listed.Q & A assets are the other files included in the github repository to help.

 Before the [1st assignment](https://github.com/Karma-Tech-Consulting/apprentice-php-portfolio) they complete the following (all codeacademy is free):